huzaifsayed/NLP-Research/README.md

 SERSC - https://sersc.org/journals/index.php/IJGDC/article/view/37077

----
-**NOTE**

-If possible, use my paper in your research and give citation.
+**NOTE** - If possible, use my paper in your research and give citation.
+Thank You.

----

 ## Datasets